 Only people registered to use your box with Glasgow Vaults will be allowed to access the vault area and your box.
 No more than three people can be registered to access one safe deposit box at any given time.
 No person under the age of 18 years will be permitted to register for or to access a safe deposit box.

-We are open Monday to Friday from 10 am to 6:00 pm and 12 noon to 4 pm on Saturday & Sunday.
+We are open Mon – Fri from 10 am to 6:00 pm and 10 am to 5 pm on Saturday & Sunday.
+Customers have unlimited access during these hours.
+With last access to the vault 15 mins before closing time.

 A comprehensive insurance policy is available for the contents of your safe deposit box.